aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part6-mlops.md

 ### ML.NET + Azure DevOps = MLOps
-How do you keep your model up to date as your data, and the code used during training changes?
+How do you keep your model up to date as the data, and the code used during training changes?
-What about automatic build and deployments to production environments?
+What about automatic builds and deployments?

-Just as CI/CD and DevOps revolutionized development and infrastructure management, we can apply the same principles to the training and deployment of our machine learning model.
+We can apply the same DevOps' principles and ideas to managing our machine learning model as we can with our code.
 For demonstration purposes we'll be using Azure DevOps.

 ![mlops](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/instructions/images/mlops.png)